Woodcroft Curriculum Statement

 Our intent is to ensure that our pupils experience a wide breadth of study and have, by the end of each key stage, acquired the knowledge to succeed in the next phase of learning.

-Our learning objective is for pupils to have long-term memory of an ambitious body of knowledge acquired through a wide programme of study.
+Our learning objective is for pupils to have, in their long-term memory, an ambitious body of knowledge acquired through well sequenced programmes of study.

 |ASPIRATION & INSPIRATION